blinkhealth/go-config-yourself/README.md

   CONFIG_FILE
 ```

 Creates a YAML config file at `$(pwd)/${CONFIG_FILE}`.
-You may omit the key flag to have `gcy` query your provider for a list of them you can choose from.
+You may omit the key flag to have `gcy` query your provider for a list of keys to can choose from.
 You can specify which encryption provider to use by specifying the `--provider` flag.
 By default, `gcy` will use the [AWS KMS](https://aws.amazon.com/kms/) service.

 ### Options: